ashutoshmjain/gita/src/mathuraChap13.md

 I wanted to check if there was a credible reference for such a claim!
 That would be a pretty big deal! - said the Boyfriend - he didn't want to meddle with a client directly but he was put on spot by his own curiosity.

 The Mentor smiled back at him - I would first find out who was `Satoshi`!
 Last I heard his Bitcoin paper was sent to us mortals from the future!
-Others claim it was an alien thing leaked by their rebels - he continued smiling - or certain things are best left to the realm of unknown for they serve a greater purpose shrouded in the "mystery"
+Others claim it was an alien thing leaked by their rebels - he continued smiling - or certain things are best left to the realm of unknown for they serve a greater purpose shrouded in the "mystery"!

 The Boyfriend was about to speak when they heard Angel and Fairy stepping in  - wow the door was open.
-Aren't there bear threats in this part of the woods ?  - said Fairy while Angel hugged the Mentor.
+Aren't there bear threats in this part of the woods?  - said Fairy while Angel hugged the Mentor.
 He wasn't surprised to see Boyfriend there - it was as per the plan - Sorry for being little late - he said.

 Is the watch party ready? - Asked the Friend - I brought few extra headsets just in case anyone needs - she was sure Mentor didn't have one!